nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

 ```

-Again, this feature is depending on the Runtime Feature.
-It is adding a working directory configurator in the initialization part which will be called when the framework is started and before bundles are deployed.
+This feature depends on the Runtime Feature.
+It adds a working directory configurator in the initialization part which will be called when the framework is started and before bundles are deployed.
 No need to unregister the configurator.